 App store QR code guide article: How to Use App Store QR Codes

 Multi-URL QR codes are useful in marketing campaigns.
 It allows the injection of the campaign’s geographical subsidiary websites.
 If you are in China, you are redirected to the Chinese equivalent of the campaign’s site.

 In this way, the hassle of using different URL QR codes lessens.
 And the designs made for your marketing campaign will look clean and pleasing to watch.
-As minimalism is the code for 2020 designs, multi-URL QR codes are your go-to QR codes.
+As minimalism is the code for today's designs, multi-URL QR codes are your go-to QR codes.